-Hotel accounting and control of income.
-Special methods for controlling room and food income.
+The special methods for controlling room and food income.
 Relation of accounting procedure to front office practice.
 The specialized journals used in hotels.
 The transcript, the controller's report, the summary entries at the end of the month, the adjusting and closing entries, and the final closing of the books.

 182. Hotel Accounting.
 Second term.
 Credit two hours.
+Required of sophomores.
 Prerequisite, Hotel Accounting 181.
-Required of sophomores.
-Lecture, M 9.
-Laboratory, T or W 2-5.
-Cornell Countryman Building.
+Lecture, M 11.
+Roberts 392.
+Laboratory, M 2-5.
+Dairy 412.
 Mr. Courtney.

 A continuation of Hotel Accounting 181.
 Preparation of profit and loss statement and balance sheets with supporting schedules.
-The Uniform System of Accounts for Hotels as recommended by the Hotel Association of New York
+The Uniform System of Accounts for Hotels as recommended by the Hotel Association of New York City.
+Classification of expenses.

-City classification of expenses.
 Stock control.
 Receiving and purchase record.
 The purchase journal.
 The pay roll.
 Petty cash disbursements.
 Depreciation.
 The asset accounts.

 183. Hotel Accounting, Advanced.
 First term.
 Credit two hours.
 Required of juniors.
 Prerequisite Hotel Accounting 182.
-Lecture, F 2.
-Laboratory, S 9-12.
-Cornell Countryman Building.
+Lecture, T 2.
+Laboratory, T 3-5.

+Dairy 412.
 Mr. Toth and Mr. Courtney.

 Special forms of the general ledger, private ledger, valuation of assets of the hotel, depreciation rates, appraised values, liability accounts, reserves, earned surplus and capital surplus.
 Internal control, balance sheet audits, detailed audits, monthly audits, preparation of income tax returns.
 Principles of food control, sales and cost analysis, preparation of food cost reports.

 185. Hotel Accounting Problems.
-First term.
-Credit two hours. requisite Hotel Accounting 182.
+Second term.
+Credit two hours.
+Prerequisite Hotel Accounting 182.
 Should be taken with or after Hotel Accounting 183.
-F 3-5.
-Cornell Countryman Building.
-Mr. TOTH.
+Lecture Th 2-3.
+Laboratory Th 3-5.
+Dairy 412.
+Mr. Toth.